DENIOS INC

 Watch weather forecast!

-With a weather alert, take precautions: for winter maintenance, an alert can be scheduled for employees.
+With a weather alert, take precautions: for winter maintenance, a signal can be scheduled for employees.
 If necessary, a manager can monitor weather conditions for you, using weather reports and conducting a brief inspection of company facilities.

-Here too, especially predictable weather-related hazards such as frost should be avoided.
-If the temperature drops below freezing at night or in the presence of frost, and the asphalt or composite pavement in the parking lot does not guarantee immediate and complete drainage of rainwater, you must ensure that the surfaces are easily accessible. safe.
+Here, too, incredibly predictable weather-related hazards such as frost should be avoided.
+Suppose the temperature drops below freezing at night or in the presence of ice, and the asphalt or composite pavement in the parking lot does not guarantee immediate and complete rainwater drainage.
+In that case, you must ensure the surfaces are easily accessible and safe.

 Snow removal and flux spreading

-If it is continually snowing or freezing, the snow should be dispersed or shoveled several times a day!
-We recommend leaving walkways one meter wide and free of snow for pedestrian circulation.
+If it is continually snowing or freezing, it should be dispersed or shoveled several times daily!
+We recommend leaving walkways one meter wide and snow-free for pedestrian circulation.
 If there is no sidewalk, clear a one-meter-wide walkway along the entire property line.

-We recommend shoveling snow and combating slippery surfaces with fluxing agents (eg sand, gravel).
-If the material being spread becomes ineffective due to continual ice buildup (for example, with sleet), it may need to be spread multiple times.
+We recommend shoveling snow and combating slippery surfaces with fluxing agents (e.g., sand, gravel).
+If the material being spread becomes ineffective due to continual ice buildup (for example, with sleet), it may need to be applied multiple times.

 What to do with all the snow?

-Snow and ice can pile up on the edge of the sidewalk facing the roadway.
+Snow and ice can pile up on the sidewalk's edge facing the roadway.
 Large amounts of snow must be cleared so pedestrians and vehicles are not impeded and no longer in danger.
-Gutters, ravines, entrances, exits, and bike lanes should always be kept clear.
-Especially at pedestrian crossings, crosswalks and intersections, accumulated snow must not cause visual or other obstructions.
+Gutters, ravines, entrances, exits, and bike lanes should always be clear.
+Especially at pedestrian crossings, crosswalks, and intersections, accumulated snow must not cause visual or other obstructions.

 What else is there to consider during flux spreading?